535 Academy Road

 Her work is inspired by her love of time in nature.
 She spends part of each day gathering inspiration, and much of the rest of her time painting what she has experienced.

-Working primarily in acrylics, Caie paints on a range of supports, including canvas, wood, metal and glass.
+Working primarily in acrylics, Caie paints on a range of supports, including canvas, wood, and metal.
 She is available for custom commissions.

 Jennifer Caie uses a range of approaches in her painting, from the application of thick, impasto acrylic applied with palette knife, to delicate line work.
 One of the defining features of her process is the application of multiple transparent layers of colour to the canvas.
 Working from light to dark and back to light, she often carves out negative spaces with opaque lights.